 I am not a noodle professional, far from it, but I’ve been saying that I prefer pho noodles over ramen noodles—these might have changed my mind.
-I don’t know if it was because they’d soaked up the broth, but these noodles had just the right amount of spring and were so flavorful.
+These noodles had just the right amount of spring and were so flavorful.

 This ramen was delicious.
 The beef was so tender it fell apart at the touch of a chopstick and the broth, well, I could take a bath in that broth.
 No, not literally, but I could drink it for breakfast, lunch, and dinner on every snowy Colorado day.

 I will point out that the soft egg was unlike any I have had in ramen before.
-It wasn’t soft boiled, it was soft even the white, and this would turn off some people.
+It wasn’t soft-boiled, even the whites were soft, and this would turn off some people.
 I just mixed it in and ate it.
 Yummy.

-I really liked Kujiri Ramen.
-From the fast, friendly service to the open kitchen (which I love) to those noodles, I will definitely return.
+I really liked Kujira Ramen.
+From the fast, friendly service to the open kitchen (which I love) to those noodles (swoon), I will definitely return.

 Kujira Ramen, 2909 E. Harmony Rd. #200, Fort Collins, Colorado 80528